Julcatan/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91682586/151034975-e67e179f-8b83-45b9-8ff1-6a8e829f3dca.png)

-The variance does not exceed  the maximum variance of 100 pounds per sqare inch for Lot 1 and 2 either,
+The variance does not exceed  the maximum variance of 100 pounds per sqare inch for Lot 1 and 2 either.

-It does exceed the maximum variance of 100 pounds per sqare inch for Manufacturing Lot 3 LOT 3 has a variance of 170.29
+**It does exceed the maximum variance of 100 pounds per sqare inch for Manufacturing Lot 3.
+LOT 3 has a variance of 170.29.**

 ![image](https://user-images.githubusercontent.com/91682586/151035153-8b41badb-c54f-4d3c-9d76-d82b16d30bbd.png)